2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/chadloder/status/1288154159196172288

-### Protestor in wheelchair struck repeatedly | July 28th
+### Protester in wheelchair struck repeatedly | July 28th

-First person footage from a protestor in a wheelchair shows them sitting still, filming some distance from the Justice Center fence.
-Officers fire explosives and impact munitions, many of which strike the protestor directly.
+First person footage from a protester in a wheelchair shows them sitting still, filming some distance from the Justice Center fence.
+Officers fire explosives and impact munitions, many of which strike the protester directly.

 tags: protester, tear-gas, explosive, shoot, projectile, person-with-disability